-Our audit approach considered the inherent risks in your business, their potential impact on the financial statements and the associated risk mitigations and controls in place.
+Our audit approach considered the inherent risks for the School, and their potential impact on the financial statements, as well as the associated risk mitigations and controls in place.
 The significant matters arising from our audit work are:

 - Locally raised funds

-- Payroll not approved or checked
+- Payroll controls

 - Cyclical maintenance provision

-- Management Override
+- Management override of controls

-We were able to obtain sufficient and appropriate audit evidence in respect to these items and have no significant findings to bring to your attention.
-Refer to Section 2 for our comments in respect to each significant risk and area of audit emphasis.
+We were able to obtain sufficient and appropriate audit evidence in respect to these items and we have no significant findings to bring to your attention.
+Refer to Section 2 for our comments in respect of each significant risk and area of audit emphasis.